My Father’s Inheritance

 Kind Jewish gentlemen quoted Liverpool’s anthem, “You’ll Never Walk Alone,” over breakfast, but their solidarity was, I guess, more rhetorical.

 Lawyers promised help, but pro bono is just Latin for pro publicity.
 If they don’t read a document or learn a fact, they’re not allies—they’re tourists.
 I’ve learned the hard way: kind words aren’t action.
-The procedural route through Guelph-Humber is a dead end, rigged from the start.

 I’m not fighting for the Jewish community, though I appreciate the kindness of strangers.
 I’m fighting because opposing antisemitism is right.
 After all, truth is worth defending, even when it’s solitary.

 I’m fighting for my father, who died three years ago, a loss still raw enough to choke me.
-Hank Finlayson was my rock, he would have stood by me when no one else did—not family, friends, or institutions.
+Hank Finlayson was my rock; he would have stood by me when no one else did—not family, friends, or institutions.

 He taught me that truth isn’t a negotiation; it’s not subject to HR memos or rebranded as “discomfort.”

-Lies don’t get a free pass just because they wear suits or titles or invoice their cruelty in six-minute increments.
-Every step I take through this bureaucratic labyrinth—every word, every refusal—is how he lives on.
 Like the Russians say, as long as we carry them in our hearts, they are not dead.
 He lives in my defiance, in the part of me that will not grovel, will not submit, and would rather burn than bow.

 The tears I shed aren’t for my career, shredded by a bureaucracy that mistakes dissent for danger.
-They’re still just garden variety grief.
+They’re still just garden-variety grief.

-But I think of dad often, he, back on the Russians, lives in my heart and I will not let him be forgotten.
+But I think of dad often; he, back on the Russians, lives in my heart, and I will not let him be forgotten.

 I don’t believe this fight is winnable, not in a system where justice is a morality play staged by HR.
 But I don’t need to win to honour him.
 I just need to stand my ground and never be broken.